 Bad Breath Care

 How do we solve bad breath?
-Here are 10 easy ways to follow:
+Here are 10 easy steps to follow:

 - Eat foods rich in fiber: High fiber foods help prevent halitosis.
 Avoid eating heavily processed foods that contain refined carbohydrates such as cookies, cakes, sweets and ice cream.

 - Use mouthwash: Some mouthwashes or oral rinses are effective at preventing bad breath.
 However, you should never use alcohol based mouthwashes because the alcohol makes the mouth very dry, which will actually make the problem worse.